zuohouwei/codestyle/docs/Naming.md

 </pre></td></tr>
 </table>

 There is one exception to camelCase.
-If you need wrapper function, e.g. to reduce the size of non-virtual-thunks, use a "_":
+If you need wrapper functions, e.g. to reduce the size of non-virtual-thunks, use an underscore `_`:

 ```cpp
 // note: ESR_NOINLINE expands to __attribute__((noinline)) for most compilers